 Growing Salad Greens in Wisconsin

-Author(s) K. A. Delahaut, A. C. Newenhouse
+Author(s) K. A. Delahaut, A. C. Newenhouse.

-Salad greens provide market gardeners a high-value crop that brings a premium price if grown and marketed successfully.
+Salad greens provide market gardeners with a high-value crop that brings a premium price if grown and marketed successfully.
 Salad mixes have become particularly popular among customers seeking convenience.
 Salad mix is a collection of leafy greens pre-mixed and sold together.
 This idea originated in France centuries ago where a mix of immature baby greens was called mesclun.
 The greens can be grown as a mixture in the field or combined after harvest.

 Want to learn more?